Skip to Content

 • Trauma & Acute Care Surgery (UPMC Hamot)

-• TICU (UPMC Presbyterian)
+• Transplant ICU (UPMC Presbyterian)

 Third Year (PGY-3)

 By the third year, residents may be given more responsibility for evaluating surgical patients in the emergency room, initiating preoperative treatment and arranging for further surgical care.
 In addition, PGY 3 residents are more involved with the technical aspects of the surgery in the operating room.
 The goal for the PGY-3 residents is to expose them to some of the more complex aspects of clinical surgery and to develop the clinical judgment necessary to decide who needs an operation, what operation, and the appropriate timing.
-PGY-3 residents are expected to master basic surgical techniques as well as more advanced techniques including laparoscopic skills, burn management and completion of FES and FLS examinations no later than the end of the PGY-3 year.
+PGY-3 residents are expected to master basic surgical techniques as well as more advanced techniques including laparoscopic skills and completion of FES and FLS examinations no later than the end of the PGY-3 year.
 Leadership and supervisory skills are further developed.

 Third Year Rotations